Origins of the Yugo

 Yugo Arrives in the United States

-In 1986, an American entrepreneur named Malcolm Bricklin saw a market opportunity for a small, inexpensive ‘starter car’ in the states.
+In 1986, American entrepreneur Malcolm Bricklin saw a market opportunity for a small, inexpensive ‘starter car’ in the states.
 Specifically, Bricklin decided that the U.S. needed an affordable hatchback.
 And what better place to find one than the Eastern Bloc?

-And so, he did just that.
+So he did just that.
 Malcolm Bricklin worked out a deal with Zastava and began importing a special version of the Yugo for the American market.
 But we can’t fault Bricklin entirely—on paper.
 There was a market for a cheap hatchback.

 And the Zastava Yugo GV (or, ‘Great Value’) was DIRT cheap.
 And it was a good value.
 Originally priced at $3,990 USD (less than $10,000 today), you could buy a brand new car for the price of a used Ford Fairmont.
 Though it soon became apparent that the Fairmont would’ve been a better option.